Timeline of Bienne made Glycine watches, the evolution of watchmaking from 1914 to 2020

 click video to watch ( youtube video )

-In Oct 1953 Ervin Piequerez ( EPSA ) registered the patent CH313813 marking his invention as 'Compressor' case.
+In Oct 1953 Ervin Piquerez ( EPSA ) registered the patent CH313813 marking his invention as 'Compressor' case.
 It took the market some years to understand how this compressor cases work and how they could benefit, therefore EPSA cased watches became popular in '60s and '70s only.
 His invention was in several levels of compressing the case-back of watches.
 The more pressure was applied the stronger it became sealed.
 That's why most divers watches were cased in EPSA cases, so were many vintage Glycine watches including Airman due to rapid pressure changes in pilots cabin.
-Glycine used the EPSA cases and manufactured several different models in '60s and '70s including the Airman, Comabt and Compressor models.
+Glycine used the EPSA cases and manufactured several different models in '60s and '70s including the Airman, Combat and Compressor models.

 Apocalypse for many, evolution for others, opportunity for some.
 The '70s hit the Swiss watchmaking industry strong with the non-mechanical, battery operated watches.
 More and more consumers opted Japanese and American timepieces which were much more affordable and even more accurate.
 In the first half of the '70s, many well established Swiss watchmaking companies disappeared from the market, bankrupted or sold their companies to conglomerates.
 Glycine survived these times by adapting to manufacturing Quartz, LED, LCD and Electronic watches.